 A list of the most important data types available in Adaptive Vision Studio is here.

 There is a special category of filters, Conversions, containing filters that define additional possibilities for connecting inputs and outputs.
 If there is a filter named XToY (where X and Y stand for some specific type names), then it is possible to create connections from outputs of type X to inputs of type Y. You can for example connect Integer to Real or Region to Image, because there are filters IntegerToReal and RegionToImage respectively.
+A conversions filter may only exist if the underlying operation is obvious and non-parametric.
 Further options can be added with user filters.